 Figure 2: Model skeleton.
 Bacillary Burden is only available in model 2+

 The skeleton for all models is shown in figure 2.
 We use a stepwise approach where we incrementally added up more flexibility and lifted more constraints.
 We also include several extensions to explore many possibilities than can improve performance.
-In the main analysis, only CSF neutrophil count had quadratic effect.
+In the main analysis, only CSF neutrophil count was modeled via a quadratic effect.
 A summary of all architectures an extensions are shown in table 2, whereas technical formulations are detailed in appendix 8.

 Table 2: Model architectures and extensions